pomegran/twilio-voice-teneo/README.txt

    Option config vars:

    PORT : Port this runs on.
-Defaults to 1337 LANGUAGE_SST : Please enter your Twilio Language for voice recognition (STT).
+Defaults to 1337 LANGUAGE_STT : Please enter your Twilio Language for voice recognition (STT).
 Defaults to 'en-GB'.
 List is here: https://www.twilio.com/docs/voice/twiml/gather#languagetags
    LANGUAGE_TTS : Please enter your Twilio Language for spoken voice (TTS) - will use Amazon Polly.
 Defaults to 'Polly.Emma'.
 List is here: https://www.twilio.com/docs/voice/twiml/say/text-speech#amazon-polly
    FIRST_INPUT_FOR_TENEO : First input to send to Teneo when a call starts.
 Empty if not entered
    ACCOUNT_SID: Twilio Account SID - only required if sending SMSs.
 Found here: https://www.twilio.com/console